+For the years ended December 31, 2016 and 2015, net cash provided by operating activities totaled \$ 8.5 million and \$275.5 million, respectively.
+This change in net cash provided by operating activities was primarily related to the cash used to originate and fund mortgage loans held for sale exceeding the proceeds received from the sale of mortgage loans held for sale to third parties for the year ended December 31, 2016 .
+For the year ended December 31, 2016 , adjustments to net income related to operating activities primarily included originations of mortgage loans held for sale of \$ 639.4 million , sale of mortgage loans held for sale to third parties of \$ 571.7 million , change in the fair value of mortgage servicing rights ("MSRs") of \$ 6.5 million , gain on sale of discontinued operations of \$ 10.2 million and change in other assets of \$ 40.0 million .
+For the year ended December 31, 2015 , adjustments to net income related to operating activities primarily included originations of mortgage loans held for sale of \$681.9 million, sale of mortgage loans held for sale to third parties of \$850.8 million, change in the fair value of MSRs of \$8.8 million, change in mortgage banking activities of \$12.6 million, change in restricted cash of \$39.0 million and change in other assets of \$20.0 million.

 For the years ended December 31, 2015 and 2014, net cash provided by (used in) operating activities totaled \$275.5 million and \$(222.9) million, respectively.
-This change in net cash provided by (used in) operating activities was primarily related to the proceeds received from the sale of mortgage loans held for sale to third parties exceeding the cash used to originate and fund mortgage loans held for sale.
-For the year ended December 31, 2015, adjustments to net income related to operating activities primarily included originations of mortgage loans held for sale of \$681.9 million, sale of mortgage loans held for sale to third parties of \$850.8 million, change in the fair value of MSRs of \$8.8 million, change in mortgage banking activities of \$12.6 million, change in restricted cash of \$39.0 million and change in other assets of \$20.0 million.
+This change in net cash provided by (used in) operating activities was primarily related to the proceeds received from the sale of mortgage loans held for sale to third parties exceeding the cash used to originate and fund mortgage loans held for sale for the year ended December 31, 2015.
 For the year ended December 31, 2014, adjustments to net income related to operating activities primarily included originations of mortgage loans held for sale of \$497.3 million, sale of mortgage loans held for sale to third parties of \$302.9 million, change in the fair value of MSRs of \$7.7 million, change in mortgage banking activities of \$8.0 million, change in restricted cash of \$43.8 million and change in other assets of \$10.9 million.

-For the years ended December 31, 2014 and 2013, net cash provided by (used in) operating activities totaled \$(222.9) million and \$25.4 million, respectively.
-This change in net cash provided by (used in) operating activities was primarily related to the cash used to originate and fund mortgage loans held for sale.
-For the year ended December 31, 2014, adjustments to net income related to operating activities primarily included originations of mortgage loans held for sale of \$497.3 million, sale of mortgage loans held for sale to third parties of \$302.9 million, change in the fair value of MSRs of \$7.7 million, change in mortgage banking activities of \$8.0 million, change in restricted cash of \$43.8 million and change in other assets of \$10.9 million.
-For the year ended December 31, 2013, adjustments to net income related to operating activities primarily included originations of mortgage loans held for sale of \$84.2 million, sale of mortgage loans held for sale to third parties of \$102.4 million, gain on acquisition of \$4.4 million, change in the fair value of MSRs of \$2.7 million, and change in other assets of \$4.4 million.